jmsedwrdmnkme/livelife.co.uk/README.md

 # LiveLife
-Front-end development build for livelife.co.uk, utilising Bootstrap v5
+Front-end development build for livelife.co.uk, utilising Bootstrap v5, importable to Oracle CE as both Template and Theme.

 Will play nice with the latest versions of modern browsers:-
 * IE11 (not officially supported, should be A-OK, however)